Jaffe2718/whisper-jni/README.md

 # WhisperJNI

 A JNI wrapper for [whisper.cpp](https://github.com/ggerganov/whisper.cpp), allows transcribe speech to text in Java.
+Forked from whisper-jni by GiviMAD.

 ## Platform support